Align Your Query: Representation Alignment for Multimodality Medical Object Detection: Experiments

 \paragraph{Training Details.} We train all models on a single RTX~3090/4090 GPU and report results from the checkpoint achieving the highest validation AP.
-Models are optimized using AdamW with a base learning rate of $1{\times}10^{-4}$ (Deformable~DETR) or $2{\times}10^{-4}$ (DINO) and a MultiStep learning-rate decay scheduled at epoch~40 and epoch~30, respectively, for a total of 50 and 36 epochs.
-We adopt standard DETR-style multi-scale data augmentation (random horizontal flip, random resize, and random crop).
+Models are optimized using AdamW with a base learning rate of $2{\times}10^{-4}$ (DINO) or $1{\times}10^{-4}$ (Deformable~DETR) and a MultiStep learning-rate decay scheduled at epoch 30 and epoch 40, respectively, for a total of 36 and 50 epochs.
+We adopt standard multi-scale data augmentation.
 Detailed configurations, augmentation schedules, and hyperparameters are provided in Appendix~\ref{sec:training-details} for reproducibility.

 Regarding model usage, we assess the impact of leveraging various encoders for the construction of modality tokens.
-Specifically, we use CLIP~\citep{radford2021learning}, BiomedCLIP~\citep{zhang2023biomedclip}, and PubMedCLIP~\citep{eslami2023pubmedclip} in our experiments.
+Specifically, we use CLIP~\cite{radford2021learning}, BiomedCLIP~\cite{zhang2023biomedclip}, and PubMedCLIP~\cite{eslami2023pubmedclip} in our experiments.
 BiomedCLIP and PubMedCLIP are variants of CLIP, tuned specifically for the medical domain.
 For the image encoder, all experiments are conducted using the ResNet-50 image encoder across all baseline detectors to ensure a fair comparison.
-For baseline models that utilize self-attention layers requiring positional encoding, such as Deformable DETR and DINO, we apply zero padding to maintain compatibility with architecture.

 \paragraph{Evaluation metrics.}

 We evaluate using the standard Average Precision (AP) metric (averaged over multiple IoU thresholds) and AP$_{50}$ (at an IoU threshold of 0.5).
 For comparison with state-of-the-art detection methods, we additionally provide metrics AP$_{75}$, AP$_{s}$, AP$_{m}$, AP$_{l}$.
 These metrics complement each other by balancing overall detection quality (AP) with more relaxed criterions (AP$_{50}$) to account for varying imaging characteristics, annotation quality, and object scales in medical datasets.